sollecitom/corda-di-container-spike/README.md

 This module defines types that are common to most modules.
 Ideally this should be replaced by a collection of domain modules, but for the sake of the exercise a common set works fine.

-### corda-di-cordapps-resolver
+### file-based-cordapps-loader

-This module provides a Cordapps resolution mechanism based on a Dependency Injection container.
+This module provides a Cordapps resolution mechanism based on the file system.
 It is used at runtime by `node`.

 ### in-memory-flows-registry